samelamin/deprecated-blog/_posts/2016-03-14-TDD on VSCode.md

 Now we need to install [gulp](http://gulpjs.com/) which we will use as a task runner.

-To do that we open up the terminal and navigate to the root folder of the repo and install gulp and gulp-shell using the below command
+To do that we open up the terminal and navigate to the root folder of the repo and install gulp, gulp-shell and gulp-watch using the below command

 ```
 npm install gulp
 npm install gulp-shell
+npm install gulp-watch
 ```

+**Gulp shell** will be used to run shell commands defined in the grunt file, while **gulp-watch** will be used to continually monitor for file changes

 This will install all gulp locally but chances are you might want to run gulp from the terminal so you will have to install it again globally using the below command

 ```
 npm install gulp -g
 npm install gulp-shell -g
+npm install gulp-watch -g
 ```

 Next we will set up a build task, if you press ctrl+shift+B VS Code will complain and say no task runner is configured, click on "Configure Now".
 This will create a **tasks.json** file.
 Here is where we will define what tasks to run.
 Replace the contents of the file with the JSON below